klekarkar/klekarkar.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD researcher in the Water and Climate Research Group at Vrije Universiteit Brussel.
-My work involves modelling subsurface hydrology to quantify climate impacts on soil moisture and groundwater recharge, and to evaluate how nature-based solutions can mitigate drought risk.
+In my research, I quantify climate impacts on soil moisture and groundwater recharge, and evaluate how nature-based solutions can mitigate drought risk.
 <!-- Previously, I graduated with an Msc. in Water Resources Engineering from KU Leuven (IUPWARE Programme) and a Bsc. in Civil Engineering from the University of Nairobi, Kenya. -->

-I have a professional experience of 4 years in water projects which includes the development of strategies to improve climate resilience, design and construction of water supply infrastructure, and water harvesting and storage.
+I have 4 years of professional experience in the water sector, during which I have developed strategies for climate resilience, designed and supervised water supply infrastructure, and supported investment planning for water projects.

 # Start Here
 <div style="display:grid; grid-template-columns:repeat(2, minmax(0, 1fr)); gap:16px; margin: 1rem 0;">